-All limited companies that are subject to UK corporation tax are potentially eligible for the governments R&D tax credit initiative.
+All limited companies that are subject to UK corporation tax are potentially eligible for the governments Research & Development tax credit initiative.
 Additionally, costs sustained within your past two accounting year-ends can be included, as your first claim.
 As long as you are an SME and are subject to corporation tax then you will be eligible as long as you are innovating and developing towards the growth of your company or society.

 2. Which are the qualifying activities?

-It is common for businesses not to be aware that their work or products are classed as R&D. The government’s definition of R&D is intentionally extensive, covering a vast scope.
+It is common for businesses not to be aware that their work or products are classed as Research & Development.
+The government’s definition of R&D is intentionally extensive, covering a vast scope.

 Your work is classified as R&D if your activity resolves a scientific or technological uncertainty.
 Even if that definition applies to specific industries, it can be used for other sectors solving outstanding issues.
 This may include anything from writing bespoke software to experimenting with new flavours.
 If you are wondering if your project or activities qualify, you can contact us for more information.

 The common misconception within businesses is that they haven’t invested in Research & Development or any innovative activity enough to be eligible for the tax rebate.
 However, that might not always be the case.
 If your business has participated in the qualifying activity, then it is possible to claim back expenditure through a cash sum or tax rebate. whichever it may be, both help towards business growth.
 And furthermore Shencoh is here to help clients get the maximum claimable sum they can.

 HMRC requires evidence to determine that you have achieved a considerable improvement in the work the business is undertaking.
 There will need to be at least one identified ‘competent professional’ who can describe the advances made.
 This information will help Shencoh identify any and all research and development processes, we here at Shencoh, sue to our team of specialists, have had a 100% success rate when it comes to research and development tax claims.

 5. Under which scheme do you fall?